nextstrain/augur/docs/contribute/DEV_DOCS.md

-# Development Docs for Contributors
+# Augur Development Docs for Contributors

-Thank you for helping us to improve Nextstrain!
+Thank you for helping us to improve Augur!
 This document describes:

 - Getting Started
 - Contributing code